brillout/goldpage/docs/readme.template.md

 <br/>
 :dove:&nbsp;&nbsp; <b>Freedom</b>

-`ssr-coin` takes care of SSR and SSR only;
+`ssr-coin` takes care of SSR and SSR only &mdash;
-it is entirely unopinionated
-and works with:
+it is unopinionated about your stack and works with:
 - Any view libray: React, Vue, React Native Web, ...
 - Any server framework: Express, Koa, Hapi, ...